Taylor River (Washington): Hiking

 There are several hiking trails in the area.
 The main and most popular one is the Taylor River Trail, which is an old road that ends near the base of the headwall below Snoqualmie Lake.
 It begins before a bridge over the river just upstream from the mouth of Quartz Creek.
 The trail follows the river relatively closely, crossing Marten and Big Creeks on bridges that have views of both creeks’ respective waterfalls (Otter Creek is also crossed, but there is no bridge and no falls are visible from the crossing).
 The trail ends 1.2 miles after the Big Creek Bridge.

 The unmarked and rather rough trail to Marten Creek is found branching off the Taylor River Trail shortly before the Marten Creek Bridge.

-There is a short side trail that branches off the Taylor River Trail shortly after the crossing of Otter Creek that leads to Lipsy Lake and the beautiful slides of Otter Falls that drop directly into the tiny lake.
+Shortly after crossing Otter Creek, a short side trail branches off the Taylor River Trail.
+That path leads Lipsy Lake and the scenic slides of Otter Falls, which drop directly into the small lake.

 The Dream Lake Trail branches off the Taylor River Trail shortly after the Big Creek Bridge.
 The trail follows the creek steeply up to the lake and is all but non-existent in some areas.

 At the end of the Taylor River Trail is the start of the difficult Nordrum Lake Trail, a rough route that leads to remote Nordrum Lake and also provides access to Carole and Judy Lakes, to nearby back-country lakes.